Ghana Standards Authority interacts with traders to promote accurate measurements | Ghana News Agency

 Mr Danquah encouraged customers to buy their food items from traders using the weight and measure with the GSA mark on the device to ensure fair trade.

-Mr Iddi Issa, Chairman, Greater Accra Butchers Association, commended the initiative of the Authority, saying, “For us as butchers, we used the right scale to measure our goods for customers.”
+Mr Iddi Issa, Chairman of the Greater Accra Butchers Association, commended the initiative of the Authority, saying, “For us as butchers, we used the right scale to measure our goods for customers.”

 He encouraged authorities to expand the exercise to other traders to ensure a holistic standardization of the system.